Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Written forms of Chinese

-Even though there are several Chinese dialects and languages in China, written Chinese is the most widely used mode of communication.
+Although there are several Chinese dialects and languages, written Chinese is the most widely used mode of communication.

 Individuals in separate provinces cannot converse orally; they may comprehend each other in writing.

-They use traditional Chinese in Taiwan, Macau, Hong Kong, and Chinese diasporas.
-Simplified for mainland China, Malaysia, and Singapore.
+They use traditional Chinese in Taiwan, Macau, Hong Kong, and the Chinese diaspora, but it is simplified for mainland China, Malaysia, and Singapore.

-They have streamlined the traditional Chinese alphabet into a simplified one.
+They have simplified the traditional Chinese alphabet.
 We accomplish this by combining character with stroke reduction.

 We still employ traditional Chinese in official situations and highlight particular words and phrases in mainland China.
-But despite all, it has declined in everyday use.
+But despite all, its everyday use has declined.

 There is plenty of use of traditional Chinese in many global media, including subtitled video footage from Hong Kong and Taiwan.